Symptoms of Pneumonia and Remedies

-We’re sure you’ve got a bit of ginger root at home, and that you’re aware of its medicinal properties, which allow this plant root to reduce swelling and cure a number of illnesses.
+We’re sure you’ve got a bit of ginger root at home and that you’re aware of its medicinal properties.
+The plant root may help reduce swelling and has positive effects for a number of illnesses.
 It also acts as a natural antibiotic and relaxer with no side effects.
-So, make sure to drink at least two cups of ginger tea per day.
+So make sure to drink at least two cups of ginger tea per day.

 3. Onion and garlic remedy

 This remedy might not taste great, and it may leave you with bad breath, but we can tell you for sure that combining onions with garlic is an incredibly effective natural treatment.